sebheron/Font2Xaml/README.md

 ### Notes
 - This only works for SVG fonts and SVGs themselves can be imported using other programs.
 - Color is limited to black by default with a thickness of 0.75.
+- Make sure you have permission for the fonts you use.